With Burgess Meredith (1908-1997) at his

 one-time courtesan at ANDY WARHOL'S FACTORY in the '60s; now the terror

-on Santa Monica Boulevard:
+shop on Santa Monica Boulevard:

 Speaking of horror, I am happy to report that old fashioned horror